mvolkmann/blog/src/smalltalk.md

 - Everything is an object.
 - All methods are invoked through message passing which supports extreme polymorphism.
-  Any kind of object can be passed as a message argument as long as it responds to the messages that will be sent to it.
+  Any kind of object, referred to as a "receiver", can be passed as a message argument as long as it responds to the messages that will be sent to it.
 - It provides automatic version control.
 - It has a great web app. framework (Seaside) and a great CMS framework (Pier).